Charities by Category: Social Services

 2a Northfield Road

 Ezer Leyoldos provides services such as postnatal support, crisis intervention, parenting support, counselling, advocacy, home help, child care and free kosher meals for families in times of difficulty.

 The Fed is the leading Manchester Jewish social care charity, providing services for people of all ages living in the community including: carers; children with special needs; people with physical disabilities, mental health or emotional difficulties; people who are isolated, abused or living in poverty or crisis.
 Additionally it offers residential, nursing, specialist dementia and end-of-life care for older people at Heathlands Village.

-The Fed is only partially state-funded and relies significantly on the generosity of donors to meet the shortfall in its operating costs.
+The Fed relies significantly on the generosity of donors to maintain its operations.

 Middx, HA9 0FQ